Leadwerks/Documentation/asseteditor.md

 ## Opening Assets

 To access the Asset Editor, simply double-click the desired asset in the [Project Panel](assetbrowser.md).
 This action will open the asset in a new Asset Editor window.
+The appearance and available features within the Asset Editor window may vary based on the type of asset you've opened.

 ![Asset Editor](https://github.com/UltraEngine/Documentation/blob/master/Images/modeleditor.png?raw=true)

-## Asset-specific Views

-The appearance and available features within the Asset Editor window may vary based on the type of asset you've opened.

-### Model Assets
+## Model Assets

 When a model file is opened, two tabs appear in the Asset Editor window.
 If the model includes animations, you'll find an animation bar at the bottom of the window, complete with controls for selecting and playing animations.